DreamMaoMao/hych/README.md

 # hych
-Window minimization plugin for hyprland,Enhancements to special workspaces
+Window minimization plugin for hyprland,Enhancements to special workspaces.

+This plugin some feature(click waybar icon) is not yet available for latest V0.34 version of hyprland,This bug is being fixed, refer to issue:[https://github.com/DreamMaoMao/hych/issues/1]

 ### what can it do: